protViz/quantable/README.md

 ### for developers

 downlod git repo.
 Use roxygenize2 to document new functions.
-Than run to update namespace and Rd files.
+Than run these 2 commands to update namespace and Rd files:

 ```r
 library(devtools)